Kilo-Loco/PollD/README.md

 PollD is a dApp that allows users to create polls with an unlimited amount of options to choose from.
 PollD only allows for a single option to be selected for each poll and a user (wallet) can only vote once.

+To view the deployed contract, visit [Etherscan (Sepolia)](https://sepolia.etherscan.io/address/0x18654a89b03ed072474cd79d4d10def09117a169).

-You can interact with the `PollDApp` smart contract with the following functions:
+You can interact with the `PollDApp` smart contract using the following functions:

 ### Call
 - `pollCount()`: Returns the total amount of polls and the last PollID used.